AmberLehmann/bittorrent-tui/README.md

 ## Rusty Implementation of BitTorrent
-WIP BitTorrent client implementation for CMSC417 written in Rust.
+WIP BitTorrent client implementation written in Rust.

 ## Usage
 To run the BitTorrent client in TUI mode: